 - All-on-4 Treatment, which offers complete replacement of the upper or lower teeth when all are missing or otherwise need to be extracted.
 By using four dental implant posts as support, a fixed denture can be attached that will be much stronger than typical dentures.

 Details to Consider:

-- Cost: While there are many different financing options available, patients will certainly want to consider the costs of one dental implant versus other implant methods that may be recommended in their situation.
+- Cost: While there are many different financing options available, patients will undoubtedly want to consider the costs of one dental implant versus other implant methods that may be recommended in their situation.
 Our office at Austin Cosmetic can work with you to determine whether or not you have any applicable benefits, as well as review different payment plans and discounts that may be available.

-- Number of teeth being replaced: Some patients may only be missing one or two teeth, and in those cases, single implants may be the recommended solution.
+- The number of teeth being replaced: Some patients may only be missing one or two teeth, and in those cases, single implants may be the recommended solution.
 Others may be missing several teeth, or entire parts of the upper or lower jaw.
-It is possible to create dental prosthetic replacements that use dental implants as posts for support, as opposed to requiring an implant for each individual tooth.
+It is possible to create dental prosthetic replacements that use dental implants as posts for support, as opposed to requiring an implant for each tooth.
 The result may be like a bridge, or in the case of a full bite, a denture supported by four dental implants.

 Learn More Today

 Schedule an appointment for a consultation and exam by Dr. Patel, and we’ll tell you more about our dental implant options, our methods of treatment, and our expert opinion on which may be the right pick for your smile.